dward2/BME547/Assignments/ECG_Analysis/README.md

   excursion).
 Analysis of the data should still be done as normal.
   + The following data should be calculated and saved as keys in a Python dictionary called `metrics`:
-    - `duration`: time duration of the ECG strip
+    - `duration`: time duration of the ECG strip as a numeric value
-    - `voltage_extremes`: tuple in the form `(min, max)` where `min` and `max` are the minimum and maximum lead voltages found in the data file.
+    - `voltage_extremes`: tuple in the form `(min, max)` where `min` and `max` are the minimum and maximum lead voltages found in the data file.  `min` and `max` should be numeric values.
-    - `num_beats`: number of detected beats in the strip, as a numeric variable type.
+    - `num_beats`: number of detected beats in the strip, as a numeric value
-    - `mean_hr_bpm`: estimated average heart rate over the length of the strip
+    - `mean_hr_bpm`: estimated average heart rate over the length of the strip as a numeric value
-    - `beats`: list of times when a beat occurred
+    - `beats`: list of times when a beat occurred.
+The individual times should be numeric values
   + Your `metrics` dictionary should be output as a [JSON](https://json.org/) file.
 The json file should have the same name as the ECG data file, but with an extension of `.json`.
 Example:  the dictionary